 So…this is a bottle that I have to admit I wouldn’t have found myself tracking down normally–but as I was talking with Blake from seelbachs.com about Pinhook, he told me he had been impressed with this expression.
 He sent me a bottle to try and I liked it enough that I decided to share my thoughts with our readers.

 If you’re interested in this bottle, you can find it on Seelbach’s.
-Blake didn’t ask me to post about it, and I don’t make a commission.
+Blake didn’t ask me to post about it, but at this point you’re very likely familiar with both Pinhook and Castle & Key, so it might be a good way to get your hands on a bottle.

 Our Craft Corner Evaluation: As mentioned in our About Us page, we’re excited to share bourbon with our friends, family, and readers.
 There are enough critics, cynics, and curmudgeons in the whiskey world as it is.
 Our goal is to foster the bourbon community in a positive way by bringing fun and entertaining content whenever possible.
 As such, we decided that applying precise scores to whiskey was simply too serious for us.
 While there isn’t a true definition of the Craft Whiskey category, we want to explore spirits from brands who identify as “Craft” with a system that indicates if the spirit is “Ready, Close to Ready, or Not Ready” as a means of dictating how close the spirit is to being on par with offerings from major distillers within the same price range.
 Pour a bit and enjoy, friends, these are the good old days of whiskey!